 At Glow, we don’t need any convincing, but if you do, did you know that offering flexible working has multiple benefits for both employer and employee:

-As MD, of course Lisa can call the shots and can manage her own working day and diary, but this extends to the entire Glow team; we’re all know what our goals and objectives are for that day, week, month and are trusted to deliver to deadlines and to maintain the quality of work that Glow is renowned for.
+As MD, of course Lisa can call the shots and can manage her own working day and diary, but this extends to the entire Glow team; we all know what our goals and objectives are for that day, week, month and are trusted to deliver to deadlines and to maintain the quality of work that Glow is renowned for.

 Lisa feels quite passionate that flexible working goes much further than just offering earlier or later start times.
 To us, it’s all about working out agile and changing work patterns that suit you as your career, family and life changes.
-And importantly not then to the detriment progression and personal growth.
+And importantly not then to the detriment of your progression and personal growth.

 Glow’s openness to flexible working is best utilised by Laura, our Business Development Manager who joined Glow in 2015 when she was 4 months pregnant with her third child.
 It’s a tale we’ve told many times, but worth telling again.